 Create a Bootable Ubuntu Live USB

-- Download Ubuntu 19.04 ISO image from the official website.
+- Download the latest Ubuntu ISO image from the official website.

 - Download Rufus.
 Rufus is a utility that helps create bootable USB flash drives, such as USB keys/pen drives, memory sticks, etc.